-Rental contracts remain in place during passenger franchise suspensions
+Rental contracts remained in place during passenger franchise suspensions

-Since the lifting of the UK's first set of movement restrictions in June 2020, rail passenger numbers have ranged from around 20% to 70% of the pre-coronavirus level.
+Since the lifting of the UK's first set of movement restrictions in June 2020, rail passenger numbers have varied significantly, although recent indications suggest a stabilisation at approximately 70%-80% of pre-coronavirus level.
 Angel Trains' vehicle lease income is not linked to asset usage or passenger volume.

-All rental payments have been received from TOCs as scheduled.
+All rental payments have been received from TOCs4 as scheduled during the pandemic.
 TOCs have been supported by the government as described below, which has allowed them to meet their lease obligations.